brontozaur/books_manager_swt/Readme.md

 # Books Manager SWT

 Having manny books, it's always a good idea to have some king of ordering system for them This is exactly what this app does.

-Here are some features:
+# Some features:

  * over 20 ways of grouping the books (by title, author, price, cover type, location, readers, etc)
  * customizable pagination for the main grid